Does your thumb ache when gripping objects or scrolling on your phone?

 - Rest - Give your thumb breaks from repetitive tasks like texting, typing, or gripping.

-- Cold therapy - Apply a cold pack after high-use periods to reduce pain and swelling.
+- Cold therapy - Apply a cold pack after periods of high use to reduce pain.

-- Braces: A thumb stabilizer can protect the joint and reduce stress during high-use periods.
+- Braces: A thumb stabilizer can protect the joint and reduce stress during periods of high use.

 - Topical creams - For pain and inflammation, try: